 Project Title: Hortus Conclusus

 My final degree project took place at a colliery outside of Edinburgh, where the site of intervention was a 600-meters deep coal mine.
 We conducted geological studies to understand and speculate not only about the soil properties above ground, but also below ground.
-The ground level revealed a natural phenomenon widely encountered in Scotland.
-The accumulation and decomposition of rocks adjacent to collieries form a small artificial mountain called a ‘bing’, where over time, endemic moss species grow.
+The ground level revealed an environmental phenomenon widely encountered in Scotland.
+The accumulation and decomposition of rocks adjacent to collieries form an artificial mountain called a ‘bing’, where over time, endemic moss species grow.
 The subterranean on the other hand, revealed that the colliery is sitting on top of a network of aquifer bodies.
 In response to these conditions, I developed a proposal for a glass house, herbarium and an aquifer treatment plant in symbiotic relationship.
-The design process was deeply driven by material experimentation with metal.
+The design process was driven by material experimentation with metal via plasma-cutting method.